Top 12 Airtable alternatives for collaborating with your colleagues

 Evernote note taking app

 Evernote is a powerful note-taking application with added knowledge management and team collaboration functionality.
-Some of their most popular features include tagging, advanced search (including handwriting in images and screenshots), web clipper, document and business card scanning, and template customization.
+Some of its most popular features include tagging, advanced search capabilities (including for words in for handwriting or images), a web clipper, document and business card scanning, and template customization.

 Pro Tip